 - Proudly Display Reviews at a Prominent Spot on Your Website

-Since online reviews have that much power over people, featuring them on your website at prominent spots is definitely a good idea.
+Since online reviews have that much power over people, it is a good idea to feature them on your website at prominent spots.
 This way, they’ll be one of the first things the visitors see when they land there, so you’ll have a better chance to lure them to purchase your products.

 Let’s see how Best Buy does it.

 This selection of popular products is featured on the homepage.
-Each of them has a great rating marked by a bright yellow color, so it’s impossible not to notice it.
+Each of them has an excellent rating marked by a bright yellow color, so it’s impossible not to notice it.

-A clothing brand Ugmonk is another great example who uses another approach to increasing credibility of reviews: showing only reviews of people who actually bought their products:
+A clothing brand Ugmonk is another excellent example that uses another approach to increasing the credibility of reviews: showing only reviews of people who bought their products:

 But you can do it even better by following these tips: